by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York Paid Family Leave (PFL)

 Employers in the state must purchase a PFL insurance policy, however, employees pay the premiums.
-For 2022, employers may deduct 0.511% of weekly wages, up to an annual cap of $423.71.
+For 2024, the premium rate was 0.373% of gross wages per pay period.
+The maximum annual contribution for 2024 was $333.25.

 Employee health benefits for any employee on PFL must be maintained by the employer.
-The employer must also restore that employee to their prior position (or something comparable) with the same compensation and benefits.
+The employer must also restore that employee to his or her prior position (or something comparable) with the same compensation and benefits.

 Using New York PFL Leave